How Can I Find A Children’s Behavioral Therapist?

 Gather a list of questions for prospective therapists

 The American Academy of Pediatrics recommends the use of a core standard of competencies when providing child and adolescent mental health services.
-Feel free to ask a prospective therapist for your child about these competencies and their own therapeutic philosophy, as well as their background and education.
+Feel free to ask a prospective therapist for your child about these competencies, their therapeutic philosophy, and their background and education.

 One-on-one vs. group therapy

 Some kids may benefit from a combination of group and individual therapy.
-Or a child may benefit from working one-on-one with a child therapist for a little while before engaging in therapy in a group setting.
+However, a child may benefit from working one-on-one with a child therapist before engaging in group therapy.
 In these more therapeutic experiences, the child can improve their social skills or otherwise prepare for a group setting, which can help them work with others in the future.

-Selecting individual or group therapy is largely up to the parent or guardian because they know their child best.
+Selecting individual or group therapy is often up to the parent or guardian because they know their child best.
 If a child is disruptive, defiant, or demonstrates extreme negative behavior such as aggression and violence, individual therapy with a child therapist could be a better fit to start.
-The therapist will teach your child coping skills and reinforce good behavior.
-Once a child has made tangible progress, the therapist may then recommend that the next session is in a group setting.
+The therapist can teach your child coping skills and reinforce good behavior.
+Once a child has made tangible progress, the therapist may then recommend that the next session be in a group setting.

 Rawpixel